-With well over 325 million people living in the U.S. alone, it is difficult to imagine that senior loneliness could be so common.
+With well over 325 million people living in the U.S. alone, it is difficult to imagine that loneliness in seniors could be so common.
 Nevertheless, over half of all seniors live alone, and more than a million of them are likely to be chronically lonely.
 In fact, virtually half of older adults studied stated that their principal resource for companionship is the television.

 Being lonely can lead to severe health concerns as well, reported to have as great an impact as smoking and being overweight, and can lead to depression, hypertension, dementia, and even an earlier mortality rate than those who happen to be socially connected.